Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 # systemd-nspawn!

 It's a chroot on steroids that can boot different Linux operating systems.
 We can run desktop applications from it and even run additional container solutions like Docker and Podman inside.
 Whatever you could do on a traditional Linux operating system can be done inside an nspawn container.
-The best part is you do not need to download anything because it comes with SteamOS/Arch.
+The best part is you do not need to install it.

+### Installing a secondary Linux OS to a directory
+systemd-nspawn boots directories so we need to install an OS to one.
+It can be any Linux OS.
+You can use tools like debootstrap or pacstrap to install from a single command. (just don't use pacstrap from inside SteamOS or it will download from the SteamOS repos)

+Btw, I have an Arch Linux install as a btrfs subvolume mounted to /mnt/archlinux.

 ## Setting up Docker

-My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get this working.
+My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get it working.